 Trendy restaurants are all the hype these days.
 Our chosen lunch or dinner location is usually heavily weighted on the restaurant’s interior design.
-There is a reason new restaurant constructions and their surrounding premises go ahead with restaurant renovations – to attract a bigger crowd!
+There’s a reason new restaurant constructions and their surrounding premises go ahead with restaurant renovations – to attract a bigger crowd!
 Just looking at these restaurants, everything seems lighter, feels cleaner and they make us feel better.
-Plus, they are all great inspirations!
+Plus, they’re all great inspirations!

 Don’t worry, we totally get the desire to check out new restaurants.
 We’re heavily crushing on these 5 restaurants when it comes to their impeccable decor and design:

 Art Deco Inspired Toronto Restaurant on King West

 Seemingly inspired by a 1920s Great Gatsby, Oretta’s decor is quite grand.
 This Italian restaurant on King West has truly brought back to life the Art Deco era.

 Its interior designers have not forgotten a single detail.
 The restaurant has a grand arched recessed ceiling, wonderful custom light fixtures – that are clearly the work of skilled designers –, and a beautifully arranged colour scheme.

 The Amalfi Coast sunset inspired the restaurant’s colours – with its light blues, pinks, and golden tones.
 Most of the detailing is gold outlined, while the flooring brings wonderful texture and contrast.
 Part of the floor’s tiling is laid in a chevron pattern and is a mix of the various hues one would find when admiring the breathtaking Amalfi sunset.

 Oretta is surely a sight to see.
 The mixture of materials, from wood to marble, to brass works together seamlessly.
 The establishment’s beauty invites all to experience its magnificence.

 Oretta – 633 King St W, Toronto, ON M5V 1M5